NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

 }
 ```

-This effectively makes form validation binding a transparent detail where all `@servicestack/vue`
+Effectively making form validation binding a transparent detail where all `@servicestack/vue`
 Input Components are able to automatically apply contextual validation errors next to the fields they apply to:

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/scripts/edit-contact-validation.png)